 The core method that helps me in communicating the value of my work is a clear description of my solutions during the presentation of the design: an explanation that the created solutions will bring the clients’ business the best result in achieving their goals, what benefits their business receive by choosing my ideas and proposals.

-I noticed that quite often designers incorrectly present their solutions to the client, focusing on the visual component, composition, colors, fonts, etc. Such actions awaken the inner designer of the client, who begins to make changes based on his vision of “beautiful”.
-In fact, the designers must convey the value of his ideas, show why and how their solutions will benefit the business, what problems they will solve, and how they will bring new users.
+I noticed that designers often present their solutions to the client incorrectly, focusing on the visual component, composition, colors, fonts, etc. Such actions awaken the inner designer of the client, who begins to make changes based on his vision of “beautiful”.
+In fact, the designers must convey the value of their ideas, show why and how their solutions will benefit the business, what problems they will solve, and how they will bring new users.

-I always try not only to give the client a design solution but also to analyze and offer some new ideas, additional sources where they can get income or new clients.
-It is important for me to be on the same wavelength with a person, to understand their pain, their vision, and the vibe that broadcasts their business to the world.
+I always try to give the client a design solution and analyze and offer some new ideas, additional sources where they can get income, or new clients.
+It is important for me to be on the same wavelength with a person and understand their pain, vision, and the vibe that broadcasts their business to the world.

-Negative experiences I often had at the beginning of my design journey, when I was working with a small design agency.
-They didn’t attach importance to design solutions, user-friendliness of the site, and always tried to please the client, and not solve their real problem.
+I often had negative experiences at the beginning of my design journey when working with a small design agency.
+They didn’t attach importance to design solutions, user-friendliness and always tried to please the client and not solve their real problem.
 It still remains a mystery to me what is the sense in the work if there’s no value in it.
-I quickly realized that our values and vision of working with that company diverge and I left them.
+I quickly realized that our values and vision of working with that company diverged, and I left them.

 Okeowo Adeniyi – Art Director